 Gimmer is a blockchain-based platform for algorithmic cryptocurrency trading bots.
 The founders of Gimmer are looking to place the creation and deployment of automated trading systems into the hands of the broader trading population, including those without programming backgrounds.

-An upcoming ICO for Gimmer seeks to raise up 70k ETH with the public sale starting in January 2018.
+An upcoming ICO for Gimmer seeks to raise up 35k ETH with the public token sale starting on February 1.

 What is the Project?